Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

 \subsubsection{Finding Reflector}

-Once \tool finds a violation, we first prompt LLM to compare the state changes and trace with the audit specification to see if the violation matches the vulnerability pattern.
-If the violation fails to match the specification, \tool further classifies it into:
+Once \tool finds a violation, we first prompt LLM to compare the state changes and trace with the audit specification to see if the violation matches the vulnerability pattern. \ziqiao{Specifically, we drive the reflector to read through call chains of related functions, including their comments, to understand the implicit assumptions of the projects.} If the violation fails to match the specification, \tool further classifies it into:

 \begin{itemize}[leftmargin=12pt, topsep=3pt, itemsep=2pt, parsep=0pt, partopsep=0pt] \item \textbf{Expected Behavior.} Many violations do not indicate vulnerabilities because smart contracts are often designed to revert under certain conditions.
 For example, the common \textit{onlyOwner} check ensures that only privileged users can execute a function; any abort caused by this check is expected and not a valid vulnerability.